ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 9: January 29, 2017

 14) **hashtag_generator:** It takes a string and does the following:
-    If the final result is longer than 140 chars it returns false.
+-If the final result is longer than 140 chars it returns false.
-    If the input is a empty string it returns false.
+-If the input is a empty string it returns false.
-    It starts with a hashtag (#).
+-It starts with a hashtag (#).
-    All words have their first letter capitalized.
+-All words have their first letter capitalized.
 for example input of " hello world " => "#HelloWorld"